Palliative care is often misunderstood. Read the answers to some common questions here.

 Modern technology has great potential to link patients and health professionals throughout most of the country.

-This care is offered where-ever the patient is.
-Support can be offered in hospital (including the ICU), in an out-patient clinic or in a doctor’s consulting rooms.
-When appropriate it can also be offered in a patient’s home.
+This care can be offered wherever the patient is.
+Support may be provided in hospital, including in the ICU, in an outpatient clinic, or in a doctor’s consulting rooms.
+When appropriate, it can also be provided in the patient’s home.

-Most medical schemes recognise the value of Palliative Care and a few have introduced special Palliative Care benefits to assist their members.
-These benefits need special motivation from a doctor.
+Most medical schemes recognise the value of palliative care, and some have introduced specific palliative care benefits for their members.
+Access to these benefits usually requires a motivation from a doctor.